vipulnaik/diet-exercise-health/events/2025/2025-07-06-creatine-purchase.md

 On 2025-08-14 I skipped creatine entirely with the intention of returning to it after a bit of a reset from the increased consumption a few days ago.

+## Update 2025-10-04

+Overall, I have been averaging about 1 gummy every 2 or 3 days, in order to keep GI impact limited.
+I also found that this particular brand is out of stock, so when my stock ends I'll need to look into another brand if it continues to be out of stock.